devinit/datahub-api/src/schema/cms/modules/page/readme.md

-This module is responsible for getting the page data for the various cms modules.
+This module is responsible for getting the all the page data used on the datahub